billygphillips/cefr-graded-reader/README.md

 ### Classifier

 After the Writer produces prose, a Calibrated Linear SVC with dual TF-IDF features predicts the CEFR level.
 A separate diagnostic layer extracts 14 hand-crafted linguistic features and compares them against reference bands for the target level.
 If the diagnostic layer identifies specific feature violations or above-band vocabulary, it provides feedback and the Writer can retry.
 If the classifier predicts the wrong level but the diagnostic layer finds no specific feature-level issues, the prose is accepted --- retrying without specific guidance produced worse prose in testing.

-In practice, due to domain mismatch (see [The Classifier](#the-classifier)), the retry mechanism is rarely triggered.
+A key limitation of the current feedback mechanism is granularity: diagnostics operate at the document level ("your average sentence length is too high") rather than identifying *which* sentences or *which* words are problematic.
+The lexical diagnostic does flag individual above-band words, but feature-level feedback lacks sentence-level targeting.
+An open question is whether moving to sentence- or paragraph-level diagnostics (e.g., via sliding-window feature extraction) would enable more effective targeted revision --- either by the Writer itself or by a dedicated Editor agent that rewrites only the problematic spans.

 ### State Manager